dmnkb/Product-Listing-Page/README.md

 - [Sass / SCSS](https://sass-lang.com/)

 #### Grid
 Material UI comes with it's own grid.
-However, in order to increase flexibility and to be more concrete in terms of breakpoints, I generate breakpoint classes generically that fit my needs.
+However, in order to increase flexibility and to be more concrete in terms of breakpoints, I generate custom classes using Sass loops that fit my needs.
 - [mdc-layout-grid](https://github.com/material-components/material-components-web/tree/master/packages/mdc-layout-grid)
 - [include-media](https://github.com/eduardoboucas/include-media)